 Prohibition Against Assisting Legal and Ethical Violations

-Foundation Staff shall not knowingly participate in, or assist with, any acts in violation of any applicable law, rule, or regulation of any government, governmental agency, or regulatory organization.
+Foundation Personnel shall not knowingly participate in, or assist with, any acts in violation of any applicable law, rule, or regulation of any government, governmental agency, or regulatory organization.

 Prohibition Against Use of Material Non-Public Information

-Duties under this standard include the following: (1) If Foundation Staff acquired such information as a result of a special or confidential relationship with the issuer or others, he/she shall not communicate the information (other than within the relationship), or take investment action on the basis of such information, if it violates that relationship.
-(2) If Foundation Staff is not in a special or confidential relationship with the issuer or others, he/she shall not communicate or act on material non-public information if he/she knows, or should have known, that such information (a) was disclosed to him/her, or would result, in a breach of a duty, or (b) was misappropriated.
+Duties under this standard include the following: (1) If Foundation Personnel acquired such information as a result of a special or confidential relationship with the issuer or others, he/she shall not communicate the information (other than within the relationship), or take investment action on the basis of such information.
+(2) If Foundation Personnel is not in a special or confidential relationship with the issuer or others, he/she shall not communicate or act on material non-public information if he/she knows, or should have known, that such information (a) was disclosed to him/her, or would result, in a breach of a duty, or (b) was misappropriated.

 Responsibilities of Supervisor

-The Foundation requires that Foundation Staff maintain the highest standards of professional ethics with respect to personal investments in securities, particularly those which may be bought or sold by the Foundation.
+The Foundation requires that Foundation Personnel maintain the highest standards of professional ethics with respect to personal investments in securities, particularly those which may be bought or sold by the Foundation.

 The definition of "personal transaction" includes transactions by or for immediate family members or any other person who receives financial support from the employee and transactions executed in accounts in which the employee has sufficient influence to cause a transaction to be performed.
 Involvement in Investment Clubs is included under this definition.
 Transactions are considered "related" regardless of whether the Foundation transaction is in the underlying security while the employee's transaction is in an option, convertible security, or other derivative security thereof, or vice versa, and regardless of whether the Foundation and the employee are on the same side of the market (buy/buy; long/long; short/short) or opposite sides (buy/sell; long/short).